philipp-baumann/simplerspec-pedometron-article/README.md

 my intuition told me that streamlining all analysis steps would aid in more efficiently estimating the composition and properties of natural materials.
-More importantly, it would allow a sustainable basis for model development and sharing with collaborators by reducing repetitive boilerplate code.
-Henceforth, I started continously building simplerspec.
+More importantly, it would allow a sustainable basis for model development and sharing with collaborators by simplifying repetitive boilerplate code.
+This was the motivation when I started continuously building simplerspec.
 The package aims to provide a rapid prototyping pipeline for various spectroscopy applications that share common tasks.

 # Hands-on